Science KS1: Keeping my body healthy

 It explores the different food groups from the ‘Eat Well Plate’ and explains what each food group does to help the body to work correctly.

-The video explains that we need different amounts of the varying food groups and that some, if eaten in too great an amount, can cause our bodies harm.
+It explains that we need different amounts of the varying food groups and that some, if eaten in too great an amount, can cause our bodies harm.

-The video can be used alongside plate templates for the pupils to think about their own diet, what it contains and how they could improve it.
+It can be used alongside plate templates for the pupils to think about their own diet, what it contains and how they could improve it.

 It can also provide a discussion point about what eating and living healthily means and what changes we can make to our lives to achieve this.